 Proper letter formation is not about neatness alone.
 It is a core literacy skill that supports reading, spelling, writing fluency, and overall academic success.

-While early instruction is ideal, older students absolutely benefit from correcting inefficient habits, especially when handwriting begins to limit confidence, endurance, or academic output.
+While early instruction is ideal, older students absolutely benefit from correcting inefficient habits when handwriting begins to limit endurance, confidence, or academic output.

 Strong letter formation builds strong writers at every age.